BETLEGEND

 When to Increase Your Unit Size

 Your unit size should increase when your bankroll increases, but it should happen gradually based on actual results, not because you hit a hot streak and feel invincible.
+We cover this in depth in our guide on when to scale up your bets.

 Recalculate weekly.
 If your bankroll is up 15% over the last month because you've been hitting consistently, your unit size naturally increases by 15%.
 But you don't suddenly jump from 2% to 5% because you won five in a row.